-- We have two sets of 32 Chrome books which are shared between the KS2 classes - We have one set of 32 laptops, shared amongst the school - We have one set of 33 ipads shared amongst the school - Each class (Y1-6) has 2-3 fixed computers for children's use - Each class has a teacher laptop and Interactive Whiteboard - Each class has a teacher's ipad - We have licenses for software, including: TT Rockstars, Sumdog, Prodigy, Teach Your Monster How to Read, Espresso and have recently been using Purple Mash.
-Other software used includes: Scratch, 2simple package, Pear Deck, Google Docs and Slides, Google Classrooms in Phase 3 and Class Dojo. - The school also has access to specific SEND software such as Nessy and Communication in Print to support SEND learners.
+- We have two class sets Chrome books which are shared between the KS2 classes - We have one class set of laptops, shared amongst the school - We have one class set of ipads shared amongst the school - Each class has a teacher laptop and Interactive Whiteboard - Each class has a teacher's ipad - We have licenses for software, including: TT Rockstars, Sumdog, Prodigy, Espresso and Purple Mash.
+Other software used includes: Scratch, 2simple package, Pear Deck, Google Docs and Slides andGoogle Classrooms in Phase 3. - The school also has access to specific SEND software such as Nessy and Communication in Print to support SEND learners.